keita-ishizuka/esc-kana/README.md

 # esc-kana

 > This is a neovim plugin for optimizing Japanese input methods.
+>
-> For obivous reasons, the rest of README is written only in Japanese.
+> For obivous reasons, the rest of README is written in Japanese.

 ## 要約